janhavikale06/CodeClause/README.md

 # CodeClause
-I've added the projects finished for the CodeClause virtual internship.
+Here I've added the projects finished for the CodeClause virtual internship.